 - 1. Any decoration that violates West Virginia Fire Codes is prohibited; - 2.
 Alcohol bottles/cans may not be displayed; - 3.
 Students are not permitted to paint or paper the walls, woodwork or ceiling, nor refinish any of the furniture; - 4.
 Items may not be hung from the ceiling at any time or in any fashion; - 5.
 Contact paper is not permitted on any surface; - 6.
 Use or installation of wood paneling, wood structures and/or tile is prohibited; - 7.
-Plastic tape around window or closet areas is not permitted; staples/nails on doors, walls, ceilings, closets or any other surface are not permitted due to the damage caused upon removal; - 8.
-Live or cut trees are not allowed in student rooms; - 9.
-Smoke machines are not allowed;
+Plastic tape around window or closet areas is not permitted; staples/nails on doors, walls, ceilings, closets or any other surface are not permitted due to the damage caused upon removal;

-10. The use of tape, glue, paste, nails, tacks, chalk, markers, hooks, screws and other fixtures on the walls, ceiling, furniture, doors or glass that causes damage is prohibited.
-The use of blue painter's tape is permitted.
+- 8. Live or cut trees are not allowed in student rooms; - 9.
+Smoke machines are not allowed; - 10.
+The use of tape, glue, paste, nails, tacks, chalk, markers, hooks, screws and other fixtures on the walls, ceiling, furniture, doors or glass that causes damage is prohibited.
+The use of blue painter's tape is permitted; - 11.
+Any business, highway, city, state, community or College signs or property that has not been legally obtained.